MSR Access 3

 Rain

-Moisture always is a risk with spring ski conditions at treeline, and on our first venture it rained heavily.
+Moisture is always a risk with spring ski conditions at treeline, and on our first venture, it rained heavily.
 However, we remained comfortable as we listened to the downpour outside.
 The ripstop nylon fly has a DuraShield polyurethane coating to repel water, and despite some torrential nights, we always remained dry.
 In addition, the bathtub-style floor successfully kept water from trickling in at the base.
 Similar to other MSR tents we have tested like the 3-season FreeLite, water protection seems to be a strongpoint of the Access.

 MSR Access 3 (night scene)